MySQL enables database administrators to expire account passwords

 manually, and to establish a policy for automatic password

 expiration.
-It is possible to establish expiration policy globally
+It is possible to establish expiration policy

-that use MySQL built-in authentication plugins
+apply to accounts that use a MySQL built-in authentication plugin

-For example, to expire an account password manually, use the
+To expire an account password manually, use the

 ALTER USER statement: